1ean267/nexustack/crates/nexustack/README.md

 > []()\
 > []()

-Nexustack is not just another HTTP web framework.
+Nexustack is not just another `HTTP` web framework.
 While there are countless web frameworks available, Nexustack aims to unify multiple functionalities under a single, cohesive system.
 It is designed to provide a stable, tested, and enterprise-ready solution for building modern applications.

 ### Unified Functionality

 Nexustack stands out by integrating multiple functionalities into a single framework.
-Instead of relying on separate libraries for HTTP, `WebSockets`, MQTT, AMQP, and cron jobs, Nexustack provides a unified solution.
+Instead of relying on separate libraries for `HTTP`, `WebSockets`, `MQTT`, `AMQP`, and cron jobs, Nexustack provides a unified solution.
 This eliminates the need to manage multiple dependencies and ensures that all features work seamlessly together.
 By combining these capabilities, Nexustack simplifies the development of modern, multi-protocol applications.

 ### Dependency Injection (DI)